mightymax/sesame.arduino/README.md

-#Sesame Garage Door opener
+# Sesame Garage Door opener and Range meter

-Arduino Sketch file used to open the door of my garage, including Open/Close detection of door using Sensor.
+Arduino Sketches for Door controller and Rangemeter.
 *NOTE* Arduino & C are new to me, so be very caereful to reuse my code, it will probably break stuff.

+These sketches uses SSL to connect to MQTT Broker (Mosquito in my case).
+I upoloded the SSL certificate for my broker using the Arduino tool.

+## Controller

-## Install
+### Install
 Create a new file in this folder called "secrets.h".
 Add the following lines and save the file before compiling & uploading to your board:

 ```c_cpp